awerebea/ansible-role-kitty/README.md

     # If not specified, the link and its containing directory will not be created.
     kitty_bin_dir: $HOME/.local/bin

+    # The path containing a modified copy of standard kitty.desktop file from the installation directory.
+    # If not specified, the copy of .desktop file and its containing directory will not be created.
+    kitty_desktop_file_dir: $HOME/.local/share/applications

     # If the directory for downloading installation script and release tarball is not specified,
     # /tmp/kitty-installer-ansible is used.
     kitty_download_dir: $HOME/Downloads/kitty